-- Read about our two successful motions calling for divestment passed by Convocation in December 2019 and March 2017; but so far ignored by the university.
+- Read about our three successful motions calling for divestment passed by Convocation in December 2020, December 2019 and March 2017; but so far unimplemented by the university.

 - Letters to the new Council in support of divestment have now been sent by:

 - two schools: Bishops Global Issues Network Club, Westerford High Green Schools Initiative;

 - four NGOs: 350 Africa, the African Climate Reality Project, the Climate Reality Project, and the Southern African Faith Communities Environment Institute;

 - one company: Unlimited Energy; and